 Tactics to minimise frost damage on the Eyre Peninsula

-Aim of project
+Aim of Project

-By July 2024 70% of all growers in the frost prone areas of Eyre Peninsula with have increased knowledge, confidence to adopt and ability to implement practices to minimise the impact of frost on their profitability.
+Project Outcome: By July 2024 70% of all growers in the frost prone areas of Eyre Peninsula with have increased knowledge, confidence to adopt and ability to implement practices to minimise the impact of frost on their profitability.

 Aiming to identify and demonstrate the most valuable and relevant frost mitigation tactics on the Eyre Peninsula, a GRDC-funded project was conducted during the 2022 and 2023 growing seasons.
 To address regional knowledge gaps and assist in disseminating information, a steering committee was formed, comprising advisors working with growers in frost-affected areas and local researchers.